Doable At Home Back Pain Hacks

 This piece of equipment is usually fairly priced and is easy to use.

-Simply attach the pads to the skin and set for desired intensity.
+Simply attach the pads to the skin and set them for desired intensity.

 You should not feel pain or sharpness, but be ready to feel a little buzzing or tingling sensation.